-There are a lot of benefits to a merchant services career, but that doesn’t mean that it’s the same for everyone.
+There are a lot of benefits to merchant services jobs, but that doesn’t mean that it’s the same for everyone.

-A merchant services career will allow you to sell credit card processing to businesses that need it, but you shouldn’t make a hasty switch.
+A merchant services career will show you how to sell merchant services over the phone, or in person, to businesses that need it, but you shouldn’t make a hasty switch.

-If you’re considering switching merchant processing careers, or if you’re entering the field for the first time, read this article to learn how the right processing company can optimize your skills, give you a sense of security, and make you more money.
+With so many jobs in merchant services, it can be tough to find the one that fits you best.
+If you’re considering switching merchant processing jobs, or if you’re entering the merchant processing sales field for the first time, read this article to learn how the right payments processing company can optimize your skills, give you a sense of security, and make you more money.

 This is Darla.

-She doesn’t love her merchant services career, but she feels like there is no better option for her.
+She doesn’t love having to chase down merchant business owners, but she feels like there is no better option for her.
 She’s doing ok, but she feels trapped in a job where she’s not flourishing at the level she should be.

 He sells merchant services for Shift Processing.

 Ralph loves his career.
-He feels confident in his skills as a sales rep, and his hard work is already paying off.
+He feels confident in his skills as a credit card processing sales rep, and his hard work is already paying off.

 What makes Darla and Ralph’s situations so different?
-They both work hard in a merchant services career, but the outcomes are drastically different.
+They both work hard in a merchant service career, but the outcomes are drastically different.

 It all comes down to the companies they work for.
 Let’s take a closer look at the differences between Shift Processing and its competitors.

-Any career will affect your day-to-day life, but what does an average day look like for Darla and Ralph?
+Any career will affect your day-to-day life, but what does an average day as a merchant sales consultant look like for Darla and Ralph?

-Selling merchant services looks different for both of them, and it surely affects their overall feelings about their jobs.
+Selling merchant services (commonly called a payment solutions sales consultant) looks different for both of them, and it surely affects their overall feelings about their merchant service jobs.

 Darla wakes up at 7 am every day to cold-call businesses.

-Her job gives her the illusion that she can make her own schedule, but she’s required to meet an ever-increasing monthly sales quota that forces her to work long hours every day.
+Her job gives her the illusion that she can make her own schedule, but she’s required to meet an ever-increasing monthly sales quota that she must report to her sales manager.
+Darla works long hours every day for very little pay.

 When she does finally land a sale, she has to go through an extensive process of switching the business over to her company.